The Victorian bag ban applies to ALL businesses that sell goods.

 Bag fees should be fair and in line with industry standards.
 The NRA surveyed consumers and found that consumers are more willing to pay for paper, jute, hessian and cloth bags, but are reluctant to pay for plastic bags of any thickness.

 Consumers are particularly reluctant to pay for a singlet-style plastic bag which looks similar to a banned bag.

 Please note: retailers cannot supply banned plastic bags from November 2019 – regardless of whether they are free or charged.

-All retailers and suppliers should try to reduce stocks of banned bags as quickly as possible as compensation will not be available for unused stock.
+The ban was announced in 2018 and all retailers and suppliers should have exhausted stock of unused banned bags by 31 October 2019, as compensation is not available for unused stock.

 Please note: the advice provided on this website is designed to assist retailers in understanding the ban and weighing up options but is by no means exhaustive.
 Each retail business should assess and make decisions based on their own advice and situation.